janwilmans/guidelines/guidelines_details.md

 ## Variables

 - Keep scope of variables as small as possible
-  - **Rationale**: A smaller scope makes local reasoning easier and reduces opportunities to make mistakes
+  - **Rationale**: A smaller scope makes local reasoning easier and reduces opportunities to make mistakes.
-- Initialize variables at declaration
+- Initialize variables at declaration.
   - **Rationale**: Initializing variables at the point of declaration ensures that they have a known state, improving the stability and predictability of the code.
-It also makes the code easier to understand and reason about.- Declare variables on individual lines (i.e. no `int a, b, c;`)
+It also makes the code easier to understand and reason about.
+Declare variables on individual lines. (i.e. no `int a, b, c;`).
-  - **Rationale**: This improved readability and goes hand-in-hand with: initialize all variables at declaration
+  - **Rationale**: This improved readability and goes hand-in-hand with: initialize all variables at declaration.
-- Use `const` whenever possible
+- Use `const` whenever possible.
   - **Rationale**: Using const indicates that a variable's value will not change after initialization, which helps prevent accidental modifications.
 It makes the code safer and more predictable.
-- Do not use const for member variables
+- Do not use const for member variables.
   - **Rationale**: Const member variables make the type unmovable and unassignable, which can complicate the usage of objects, especially when using standard library containers or algorithms that rely on move semantics.
-- Do not use references as member variables
+- Do not use references as member variables.
   - **Rationale**: Reference members also make the type unmovable and unassignable, limiting the flexibility and usability of the class.
 - Avoid globals.
-If really needed: use a static access method (a Meyers singleton) to encapsulate the global state
+If really needed: use a static access method (a Meyers singleton) to encapsulate the global state.
   - **Rationale**: Global variables make understanding the code and debugging difficult due to their wide scope.
   - **Note** avoid the SIOF problem, see https://isocpp.org/wiki/faq/ctors#static-init-order
-- Prefer `auto` in places where it makes code **more** readable
+- Prefer `auto` in places where it makes code **more** readable.
   - **Rationale**: Avoids repeating the variable type on the left-hand side, and ensures the auto-variables are always initialized.
-It also simplifies refactoring by encouraging programming against type interfaces rather than concrete types
+It also simplifies refactoring by encouraging programming against type interfaces rather than concrete types.
-- Use `auto *` when receiving a pointer
+- Use `auto *` when receiving a pointer.
-  - **Rationale**: Using plain 'auto' would obscure the fact that you're dealing with a pointer
+  - **Rationale**: Using plain 'auto' would obscure the fact that you're dealing with a pointer.
 - Prefer `static_cast` or `dynamic_cast` over C-style casts.
   - Explicitly constructing native types to do narrowing conversion is allowed (i.e. `void example(double v) { int a(v);`)
   - **Rationale**: C++ style casting make the type conversion explicit, which helps understanding the programmer's intent